uber-go/gwr/README.md

 # Integration

-To add gwr to a program, all you need to do is call
+To add gwr to a program, all you need to do is call:

 ```
-gwrProto.ListenAndServe(nil, nil)
+gwrProto.ListenAndServe(":4040", nil)
 ```

-The default is to listen http on port `4040` and resp on port `4041`, which can be changed with the first nil argument above.
+This hosts dual protocol HTTP and RESP server on port 4040.

 # Defining data sources